ncar-presentations/git-lecture-2025/slides/lecture.md

 - Use branches to work on new features
 - Use tags to identify versions of your code
+- Automate testing of your code with GitHub Actions
 - Make DOIs for your code on GitHub for your published papers
 - Think about what license you should choose for your code
 - Submit *pull requests* to contribute to other projects